d12frosted/elpa-mirror/gnu/denote-readme.txt

   Each of the keywords is a single word, with multiple keywords providing the multi-dimensionality needed for advanced searches through Denote files.
-Users who need to compose a keyword out of multiple words are encouraged to apply a letter casing convention such as camelCase/CamelCase and set the `denote-file-name-letter-casing' user option accordingly ([Contol the letter casing of file names]).
+Users who need to compose a keyword out of multiple words such as camelCase/CamelCase and are encouraged to use the `denote-file-name-slug-functions' user option accordingly ([Sluggification of file name components]).

   The `EXTENSION' is the file type.
 By default, it is `.org' (`org-mode') though the user option `denote-file-type' provides